Thanks for logging in to WarwickSU.com. Please take a few moments to complete your profile.

 Show your support for the campaign visibly by picking up one of our campaign wristbands.
 Wear it to lectures, wear it to socials, wear it at home!

 Revolt Sexual Assault, a national charity, has established a national student sexual assault survey, in partnership with online community The Student Room.
-The survey will be the first of its kind in the UK for a decade, and will generate insights on prevalence of sexual violence experienced by students, as well as reporting rates and accessibility of support services.

 A 6-hour module on consent and bystander intervention piloted at Warwick in 2016/17, now in the process of being scaled up and embedded within the curriculum.